 CONFERENCES & WORKSHOPS

-Apart from at the Annual Symposium, the NZHS generally runs 2 workshops a year, often in association with other groups or organisations.
-Workshops are a great way of sharing knowledge and discussing current hydrological issues outside the NZHS annual symposium.
+In addition to the Annual Conference, NZHS generally runs 2 workshops a year, often in association with other groups or organisations.
+Workshops are a great way of sharing knowledge and discussing current hydrological issues outside the NZHS annual conference.
 Topics have included coastal aquifer management, hydrology and wetlands, hydrological archives, etc.

 NZHS workshops are organised when members identify a need for a forum.
 The need could include general dissemination of information, the discussion of topical issues and/or the need to find solutions to hydrology-related problems.
 Financial support is available (subject to Executive approval) to NZHS members who require assistance to develop and/or run a workshop.